 Artist Bio

-For many years, Yoram worked with traditional mediums, from paint on canvas to pencil on paper.
+For many years, Yoram worked with traditional medium such as acrylic on canvas and pencil.
 His artistic style has spanned figurative, impressionist, expressionist, and abstract works, influenced at times by the New York Expressionists of the 1950s and 1960s.
-Examples of his earlier works are included on this site.
-Yoram accepts commission work.
+Earlier works are included on this site.

 Artist Statement

 My current work examines contemporary culture and events through the use of reclaimed pickleball gear, highlighting both the sport's expanding global significance and its artistic potential.
-As an avid tennis player, I discovered pickleball in Florida several years ago, and it quickly captured my interest.
+I use it as a social commentary in a playful, whimsical and crafty way.

-My artistic and creative exploration centers on the cultural phenomenon surrounding pickleball and its profound social impact—the way it fosters community, movement, and connection.
-There’s something inherently magnetic about the sport; it draws people in, inspiring them to play and engage, ultimately enhancing their quality of life.
+My artistic and creative exploration centers on the cultural phenomenon surrounding pickleball and its profound social impact fostering community, movement and fun.
+There’s something inherently addictive about the sport; it draws people in, inspiring them to play and engage, ultimately enhancing their quality of life.
 Enthusiasts become hooked on the thrill of the game, which transcends boundaries of age, skill level, gender, mobility, fitness, and financial means.
-Its benefits are particularly evident among senior citizens, as it promotes both physical activity and social interaction.

-This body of work integrates pickleball as both material and subject, incorporating pop-art influences.
+This body of Pop-art works integrates pickleball in both material and subject.
 Using reclaimed gear, I deconstruct and reimagine these elements into dynamic 3D pieces and assemblages.
 Through repurposing pickleballs as an artistic medium, my work playfully explores themes of transformation, connection, and reinvention, inviting viewers to reconsider the material in unexpected ways.